ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Exchange Mail Public Folders | Not Configured | The Agency does not leverage Public folders currently, therefore this setting is not required.
 Directory extension attribute synchronisation | Not Configured | Not required for this solution.

-##### AAD Connect configuration applicable to agencies leveraging a hybrid implementation
+Table 37 AAD Connect configuration applicable to agencies leveraging a hybrid implementation.

 Configuration | Value | Description
 --- | --- | ---